French Climbs Topos & photos - Denis - Corpet - Same page on solo in French

 Rock climbing is dangerous.

-Climbing alone is even more dangerous (e.g., Serious Accident.
+Climbing alone is even more dangerous (e.g., true narrative of a solo Serious Accident in French).

 I use to climb integral solo without belaying, with two gold rules : being able to climb-down every step, and no objective hazard (no stones falling, solid rock).